 Kent Community Health NHS Foundation Trust aims to ensure that its policies and practice development meet the needs of all staff and service users, and that they do not disadvantage any groups or individuals.
 Equality Analysis (EA) provides a systematic way to ensure legal obligations are met and are a practical way of examining new and existing policies and practices to determine what effect they may have on equality for those affected by the outcomes.
 Our policies and procedures are regularly reviewed.
 Policies and procedures can be accessed by making an FOI request.
 Freedom of Information Act Lead The Oast Unit D, Hermitage Court Hermitage Lane Barming Maidstone ME16 9NT Or firstname.lastname@example.org

 Cyber network and information systems policy

 Equality and diversity policy

-Mortality review policy
+Mortality review and responding to deaths policy

 KCHFT is pleased to confirm that we are compliant with the Governments principles to eliminate mixed-sex accommodation and it has been eliminated from our community hospitals.
 Exceptions are only made when it is in the patient’s overall best interest, or reflects their personal choice.

 We have the necessary facilities, resources and culture to ensure that patients who are admitted to our hospitals will only share the room where they sleep with members of the same sex, and same-sex toilets and bathrooms will be close to their bed area.
 Washing and toilet facilities are in close proximity to their bed area and sharing such facilities with the opposite sex will only happen by exception based on clinical need and with patient consent.